-Sri Lanka has had a very long relationship with Belgium.
+SRI Lanka has had a very long relationship with Belgium.
 History records that in 1864 the Duke of Brabant (later to be King Leopold II in 1865) was invited to inaugurate the first train in Sri Lanka (then Ceylon).
 The engine of that train was subsequently named "Leopold".

 In 1925 King Albert I made a visit to Sri Lanka where he visited a Jesuits college 'the Kandy Papal Seminary' in Ampitiya, Kandy whose first Rector was a Belgian.
-During that visit he also planted a sapling of Amhersita Nobilis, commonly called the 'Pride of Burma' at the Peradeniya Botanical Gardens near Kandy, which has flourished into a spectacular specimen with a height of about 15 metres.
-A Sri Lankan also owns the only 'Pipe' - the Belgian manufactured car remaining in the world.
+During that visit he also planted a sapling of Amhersita Nobilis, commonly called the 'Pride of Burma' at the Peradeniva Botanical Gardens near Kandy, which has flourished into a spectacular specimen with a height of about 15 metres.
+A Sri Lankan also owns the only 'Pipe' - the Belgian manufactured car - remaining in the world.
 Brought to Sri Lanka in 1914, it is still in perfect condition.

 Since then there have been many points of contact between the two countries over time.
 An Investment Protection Agreement, an Avoidance of Double Taxation Agreement and also a Maritime Agreement have been signed between the two countries.

-More recently, Sri Lankans are appreciative that Belgium was one of the first countries which came forward to help in a big way during the 2004 Tsunami disaster, by sending the Belgian Army to help clear the debris in the South of the island.
-Her Royal Highness Princess Astrid in her capacity as the then President of the Belgian Red Cross also visited areas affected by the Tsunami in Sri Lanka, to assess local needs.
+More recently, Sri Lankans are appreciative that Belgium was one of the first countries which came forward to help in a big way during the 2004 tsunami disaster, by sending the Belgian Army to help clear the debris in the south of the island.
+Princess Astrid in her capacity as the then advantage coming to Sri Lanka, because companies manufacturing in Sri Lanka can enter markets in the Indian sub-continent, using Sri Lanka's existing Free Trade Agreements with India and Pakistan.